Jemoka/blag/content/posts/KBhaml_it_takes_two.md

 Sorry for the very theoretically dense unit; please don't hesitate to flag us down if any questions take place.
 To leave you, here are a few final tips and tricks for making GANs.

-1. If your model doesn't work, try **pretraining** the **discriminator**: letting Eliot Ness get a bit of a head start by training the discriminator to recognize noise from real images; to do this, just don't the code that updates the generator weights.
+1. If your model doesn't work, try **pretraining** the **discriminator**: letting Eliot Ness get a bit of a head start by training the discriminator to recognize noise from real images; to do this, just don't run the code that updates the generator weights.
 2. GANs are known to perform something called **mode collapse**: whereby, instead of reaching **Nash equilibrium**, one of the two networks crash while the other one completely converges.
 One attempt to solve this is something called **Wassterstein Loss**, which is [discussed here](https://developers.google.com/machine-learning/gan/loss#wasserstein-loss) (<https://developers.google.com/machine-learning/gan/loss#wasserstein-loss>).
 One important note, however, is that using this loss function makes your network _technically_ not a GAN anymore (as the **discriminator** will not be actually usefully discriminating, instead acting as a "**critic**" for the generator only producing non-interpretable scores), but it has shown improved performance for the **generator** only.
 3. GANs are notoriously hard to make work.
 [See this whole page from Google](https://developers.google.com/machine-learning/gan/problems) (<https://developers.google.com/machine-learning/gan/loss>) about the various ways GANs can fail and possible strategies to remedy them. **Do not** be scared if your model doesn't work immediately or even after copious tuning.